 Fatigue.
 Even perfectly healthy people feel fatigued now and then.
 But if you have fatigue that's long-lasting or seems to be getting worse, you should let your doctor know.

 Fatigue is a possible early sign of leukemia.
 It can also be a symptom of cancer that's causing you to lose blood, such as stomach or colon cancer, and may occur as other cancers grow.

 Pain.
-Often when you have pain, you can link it to something, such as heavy lifting or exercising too much.
+When you have pain, you often can link it to something, such as heavy lifting or exercising too much.
 Cancer pain may not be so easy to explain.
 According to the ACS, pain associated with cancer usually occurs when the disease spreads.
 However, several forms, including bone, testicular and brain cancer, may cause pain at their site of origin.
 Colon, rectal and ovarian cancers may cause back pain.

 Skin changes.
-When there are changes in the color, shape, size or borders of a wart, mole or freckle, it could signal skin cancer.
+When there are changes in the color, shape, size, or borders of a wart, mole, or freckle, it could signal skin cancer.
 Other cancers may affect your skin as well.
 Watch for:

 - Darkening skin.